Kuechenzwiebel/HG-List/README.md

 You can find more examples in the example branch of this repository.

+If you are working on MacOS you can use the HG_List.framework and add it to /Library/Frameworks/ to use it

 Licence:
 If you want to use HG-List in a public project, please email me.